What Is The Logan Act, And Why Does It Matter?

 If Michael Flynn, President Trump's former national security adviser, was trying to reassure the Russian ambassador about sanctions leveled by the Obama administration, then he may have broken the law.

 That law is the Logan Act.
-It's gotten a lot of attention recently and is at the center of the scandal surrounding Flynn, who resigned Monday night after multiple reports were published noting that Flynn misled the vice president and others in the administration.
-Flynn categorically denied to Mike Pence, then vice president-elect, last month that he discussed the sanctions.
+It's gotten a lot of attention recently and is at the center of the scandal surrounding Flynn, who resigned Monday night after multiple reports were published noting that he had misled the vice president and others in the administration.
+Flynn categorically denied to Mike Pence, then vice president-elect, last month that he had discussed the sanctions.

 That has turned out to be not true.
 And Pence unwittingly repeated the falsehood on Sunday shows.
-White House Press Secretary Sean Spicer said Tuesday that Trump asked for Flynn's resignation because of an "eroding level of trust."
+White House press secretary Sean Spicer said Tuesday that Trump asked for Flynn's resignation because of an "eroding level of trust."
 He reiterated that it was not a "legal issue, but a trust issue."

 "There was nothing wrong or inappropriate about those discussions," Spicer contended.

-But without the release of the transcript of the phone call, which exists, between Flynn and the Russian ambassador, there's no way to know if there isn't a legal issue.
+But without the release of the transcript of the phone call — which exists — between Flynn and the Russian ambassador, there's no way to know if there isn't a legal issue.

 So what is the Logan Act, has it ever been prosecuted and could Flynn be susceptible?